Md-Thanveer/small_shop/README.md

 - Cache: Configure your caching mechanism in the CACHE_* variables.

 # Usage
 After installation, you can start using the application by visiting http://localhost:8000 in your browser.
-[Explain how to use the application, add examples or screenshots if needed.]